-In 2023, our Board approved our Responsible Business Framework, an overarching vision for how the Group should contribute to a more sustainable world and how we can contribute to the objectives of the United Nations Global Compact.
-Our Responsible Business Framework is also an important part of how we deliver our purpose of building a better world through financial inclusion.
-Our Board endorsed a vision for our Responsible Business Framework which sets out how we are committed to improving the social, economic and environmental wellbeing of the communities of which we form part.
-The vision states that we will conduct our business in a socially responsible and ethical manner, and we respect the law, support universal human rights, protect the environment and benefit the communities where we operate.
+Framework, an overarching vision for how the Group should contribute to a more sustainable world and how we can contribute to the objectives of the United Nations Global important part of how we deliver our purpose of building a better world through financial inclusion.
+Our Board endorsed a vision for our Responsible Business Framework which sets out how we are committed to improving the social, economic and environmental wellbeing of the communities of which we form in a socially responsible and ethical manner, and we respect the law, support universal human rights, protect the environment and benefit the communities where we operate.

-We have sought to drive real change in the markets in which we operate and those sustainability topics where we can make a difference.
-In this section you can read more about how we performed in 2023 for our stakeholders and the areas we will be focusing on in 2024.
+make a difference.
+In this report you can read more about how we performed in 2023 for our stakeholders and the areas we will be focusing on in 2024.